openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/superiorParietalCortex
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Superior parietal cortex' is part of the parietal lobe and neocortex.
+   :definition: Is part of the parietal lobe and the neocortex. [auto-generated from 'relationship' property of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0006094)]
    :description: Component of the parietal lobe.
 The rostral and caudal boundaries of the superior parietal cortex were the precentral gyrus and lateral occipital cortex respectively.
-The medial and lateral boundaries were the precuneus and/or cuneus cortex and the infererior parietal cortex respectively (Christine Fennema-Notestine).
+The medial and lateral boundaries were the precuneus and/or cuneus cortex and the infererior parietal cortex respectively (Christine Fennema-Notestine). [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0006094)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0111317
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0006094#superior-parietal-cortex-1
    :name: superior parietal cortex